ja2-stracciatella/ja2-stracciatella/README.md

 - Fixed issue #48 (Unnamed civilians disappear)
 - Fixed issue #44 (Ring fight bug prize money and invitation not triggered)
 - Fixed issue #6  (Question mark instead of comma in Russian version)

-### 2013-03-24, version 0.12.159 has been released

-- Saved games are now compatible between Windows and unix platforms (Linux, Mac OS X).
-Saves made on Windows can be loaded on Linux and vise versa.
-  All new saves are done in Windows format.
-Old unix saves can still be loaded.

-- Fixed issue #31 (Only fences in banks and cliffs section)
-- Fixed issue #28 (Map editor doesn't work in Russian (not gold) version)
-- Fixed issue #5  (Russian language is broken in VS build)

 You can see the full list of changes in files changes.md and Changelog (for the original project).